My Latest Work

 Artists like Magdalena Bay who are extremely rhapsodic about their craft must be appreciated.
 In the current era of rampant commodification and mass production of art, there’s intense pressure to conform to this convention to secure success.
 Meanwhile, the Magdalena Bay duo of partners Mica Tenebaum and Matthew Lewin sit above this expected conformity.
 What these artisans concoct is lustrous and glistening explorative music.
 Their sickly sweet acoustics and hook-heavy melodies, injected with a great dose of optimism, bathe listeners’ ears in soothing tranquillity.
 Tenenbaum and Lewin know how to make a song sound enormous, but their perceived religious loyalty to boisterous pop is a mirage.

-Bandcamp Pick: Loidis - Merry-Go-Round Magazine
+Bandcamp Pick: Loidis - One Day

 Brian Leeds’ wheelhouse spans an impressively wide range.
 One moment the Philadelphia-based producer is skewing the conventions of house music with esoteric ambience under his principal alias Huerco S. The next, he’s delivering post-rave microhouse melodies.
 The latter sketches are released under the moniker Loidis, whose output was constrained to a 2018 three-track EP of impeccably-produced minimal dub techno.
 Now, Loidis is further realized with Leeds’ latest LP ONE DAY: Aquatic, afterhours DJ tools in perpetual forward-stasis.